-Sherwin William’s newest collection of colours, the Emerald Designer Edition, is CHOCK-A-BLOCK full of fabulous neutrals, including Taupe of the Morning.
+Sherwin William’s newest collection of colors, the Emerald Designer Edition, is CHOCK-A-BLOCK full of fabulous neutrals, including Taupe of the Morning.
 And seeing as several of my readers have requested more info on it, I figured it was time for its FIRST REVIEW!

 BUT BEFORE WE GET STARTED…

 In order to show you RELATEABLE & REAL homes, I ONLY use photos from my Online Color Consulting clients.
 And because the Designer Edition colors are NEW, I don’t have any photos of my clients using them.
 HOWEVER, I DEFINITELY have some SUPER helpful info to help you on your way!

 What type of paint color is Taupe of the Morning?
 Is it warm or cool?

 Taupe of the Morning is a warm paint color and HUGELY VERSATILE one at that.
 For example…

 Rooms with southern or afternoon western sun can look AWFULLY roasty toasty; especially when painted an overly warm paint color.
 If your room has one of these exposures and you DON’T want to overwhelm it with warmth, but ALSO aren’t a huge fan of gray, Taupe of the Morning can be a great happy medium.

 On the other hand, if you have a north-facing room and don’t want it to look even colder, Taupe of the Morning is a way to avoid beige and cream (if you aren’t a fan) while adding a passive warmth to your space.

 As for eastern exposure, it depends on HOW BRIGHT the room is.
 Eastern light can look quite flat in the afternoon, and if there isn’t ENOUGH light, Taupe of the Morning could look a touch flat (same with west-facing morning light).

 What’s the LRV of Taupe of the Morning?